 That is the simple description of VLAN but this is not simple in a real scenario network.
-It very uses full in the big network as well as a small network.
+It is very uses full in the big network as well as a small network.
 Without VLAN technology a big network can’t be handled.
-Now I telling about the feature, advantage and used of Vlan.
+Now I telling you about the feature, advantages, and uses of Vlan.

 The advantage of VLAN Tagging: